lizawang/Investigate-the-relationships-among-four-Chinese-dialects-using-string-similarity-methods/alignment distance/README.md

 ## Final alignment similarity score for each sentence pair
 - Each sentence alignment similarity score is normalized by the aligned sentence length (after gap symbol '-' is added).
 - The values are between -1 (theoritically when all character pairs have cosine similarity -1) and 1 (when the shorter sentence is aligned with the longer sentence with all identical characters or two sentences are totally identical.)
-- But the result of Mandarin and Shanghainese shows that even the totally different two sentences (even with different word order), the normalized similarity score is above 0.
+- But the results show that even the totally different two sentences (even with different word order), the normalized similarity score is above 0.
+The examples below are from cmn and wuu.

 ```
 Sentence Alignment:  1